Quick Facts about

 Camp Pinnacle is fully accredited by the American Camp Association.

 Camp Pinnacle serves boys and girls ages 7 through 15 (completing the 1st through 9th grades).
 (Teenagers ages 13–19 may join our sister programs, Adventure Treks, for outdoor adventure camps.)
 We host campers each summer from more than 35 states and 16 countries.
 (We consider the grade that campers are currently in, not the grade they’re going into the following year.
 I.e., the grade your child is in during the 2020-2021 school year.)

 Camp Pinnacle offers two- and three-week sessions.
 Many choose to combine sessions for a four- or five-week experience.
 See our 2021 session dates and tuition here.

 Maximum session size at Camp Pinnacle is 200 campers—approximately 100 boys and 100 girls.
 A typical cabin group consists of 8–10 campers of similar age and grade with two counselors.
 Overall, there is a 1:3 counselor-to-camper ratio.

-Campers participate in more than 40 different camp activities.
+Campers participate in more than 50 different camp activities.
 Activities are scheduled to insure that every camper samples a wide variety of activities.
-There are also free choice and cabin choice activities so campers can improve skills in the activities which interest them most.
+There are also camper and cabin choice activities so campers can improve skills in the activities which interest them most.
 In addition, every camper gets to participate in several off-camp outdoor adventure activities, including climbing a real rock, rafting a whitewater river, summiting a mountain with an incredible view, and camping out overnight and roasting s’mores.